JuliaSymbolics/Metatheory.jl/README.md

 - Find a high level description of the project architecture in [ARCHITECTURE.md](https://github.com/juliasymbolics/Metatheory.jl/blob/master/ARCHITECTURE.md)
 - Read the contribution guidelines in [CONTRIBUTING.md](https://github.com/juliasymbolics/Metatheory.jl/blob/master/CONTRIBUTING.md)

-If you enjoyed Metatheory.jl and would like to help, please also consider a [tiny donation 💕](https://github.com/sponsors/0x0f0f0f/)!

 ## Installation

 You can install the stable version: